W-2 or 1099 for Babysitter? A Simple Guide to Help You Decide

 I get it, tax is quite confusing.

+With all of these aspects to consider, tax forms should be the last thing on a parent’s mind.
 So I decided why not write a simple guide to help my readers decide if they should be issuing a W-2 or 1099 to the babysitters.
-However, before doing so let me clarify very quickly that I’ve used the term, babysitter in this article but the rules equally apply to the nannies, housemaids or any other individual who provide their services in your home.
+However, before doing so let me clarify very quickly that I’ve used the term, babysitter in this article but the rules equally apply to the nannies, housemaids, or any other individual who provide their services in your home.

 Secondly, just for those who don’t know the difference between W-2 and 1099, here’s a very quick guide for you.